How to Get Comfortable Sleeping with Back Pain

 At Mattress Advisor, we set out to understand why a mattress of poor quality could be the cause of bodily aches and pains and how to fix problems like poor sleeping posture that occur when your unconscious.
 But we couldn’t do it alone.
 We’re experts in finding the best mattresses, but not as much when it comes to the medical intricacies of back pain.

-With the help of Dr. Scott Bautch, D.C., D.A.C.B.O.H., C.C.S.T, C.C.S.P., president of the American Chiropractic Association Council on Occupational Health and Dr. Travis Russell, D.C., Director of Chiro One Wellness Center of Naperville, we were able to solve our curiosities about how sleep is related to chiropractic health.
+With the help of Dr. Scott Bautch, D.C., D.A.C.B.O.H., C.C.S.T, C.C.S.P., president of the American Chiropractic Association Council on Occupational Health, Dr. Travis Russell, D.C., Director of Chiro One Wellness Center of Naperville, and Dr. Ben Kersenbrock, D.C. who is the owner of Kersenbrock Chiropractic, we were able to solve our curiosities about how sleep is related to chiropractic health.

 Common Causes of Back Pain